 What is a Saran Wrap Ball?

-The Saran Wrap Ball is a Christmas party game (or a game for any holiday or event) where you place prizes, trinkets, or other gift ideas inside of layers of plastic wrap as you roll it into a ball.
+The Saran ball game (cellophane ball game) is a Christmas party game (or a game for any holiday or event) where you place prizes, trinkets, or other gift ideas inside of layers of plastic wrap as you roll it into a ball.
 Then, it is used to play a game with dice.
 As one person unwraps each layer of plastic wrap, another person rolls the dice.
 Each prize or gift that falls out of the ball as it is being unwrapped is kept by the person unwrapping the ball during his/her turn.

 What is the Saran Wrap game called?